-Traditional Chinese/Eastern Medicine – TCM has thousands of years of existence and was introduced to the US in the 1970s.
+Traditional Chinese/Eastern Medicine – TCM has thousands of years of existence and was largely introduced to the US in the 1970s.
 It is an energetic medicine that incorporates alternative diagnostic tools such as tongue appearance and pulse patterns and utilizes acupuncture, herbs, movement, and diet as treatment tools to restore energy balance in an individual.
 Not all acupuncturists use herbs and not all TCM practitioners practice acupuncture.
 Practicing acupuncture requires separate licensure in most states and you may see the LAc title independently or coupled with other designations: LAc DAOM (doctorate level), MD LAc, ND LAc, etc. In some states such as California, LAcs are licensed as primary care providers allowing them to order blood work and make treatment recommendations beyond acupuncture and TCM.
 Admittedly, I struggle to understand how this is possible without training in western medicine or the legal ability to make a diagnosis from the labs (unless they are also a MD, DO, or ND), but it is how a growing number of LAcs are practicing, especially in CA. Acupuncture has gained recognition as a valuable tool for pain, anxiety, and infertility but its benefits extend far beyond these issues and it is a worthwhile consideration for many health issues.

 Education: Level of education in TCM vary.
 Most programs are 3-4 years long.
 Doctorate programs may be completed online or in-person, offering an additional one to two years of education in more integrative and/or specialty care.

 Aryuvedic Medicine – Aryuveda originated in India and uses diet, lifestyle, and herbs to align a person’s innate dosha, or energetic constitution, which is comprised of three energy states – vata, pitta, and kapha – with one state generally predominating the others for each person.
 In a very simplified version of the Aryuvedic philosophy, it is thought that an imbalance in this innate energy pattern gives rise to physical ailments and treatment is targeted to bring the body state in alignment with one’s personal dosha to support health.
 Especially when it comes to digestive issues, I have found the Aryuvedic approach a helpful piece for many patients.